 Physical memory is divided into a number of fixed size blocks, called frames.
 The logical memory is also divided into chunks of the same size, called pages.
-The size of frame/page is determined by the hardware and typically is some value between 512 bytes (VAX) and 16 megabytes (MIPS 10000)!
+The size of frame/page is determined by the hardware and can be any value between 512 bytes (VAX) and 16 megabytes (MIPS 10000)!
+Why have such large frames?
+Why not?